George Tremain

-George Lee Tremain (April 6, 1874 – February 8, 1948) was an American lawyer, politician, and judge who served as a justice of the Indiana Supreme Court from January 1, 1935 to December 31, 1940.
+George Lee Tremain (April 6, 1874 – February 8, 1948) was an American lawyer, politician, and judge who served as a justice of the Indiana Supreme Court from January 1, 1935, to December 31, 1940.

 Biography

 Early life and education

-Tremain was born in Hartsville, Indiana to John W. Tremain (a Decatur County commissioner) and Eliza E. Tremain (née Jones).
+Tremain was born in Hartsville, Indiana, to John W. Tremain (a Decatur County commissioner) and Eliza E. Tremain (née Jones).
 George Tremain's brother, Milton A. Tremain, became a physician.

 Tremain attended Canterbury College (then known as Central Normal College, in Danville).
 He began attending Canterbury College in 1894.
 From 1894 to 1898, he left Canterbury to teach school.
 He re-entered Canterbury in 1898.
 In 1899, he began attending Indiana University Robert H. McKinney School of Law (then known as Indiana Law School, in Indianapolis), graduating in 1900.

 In 1901, Tremain began practicing law in Greensburg with Barton Porter, and then with Judge James K. Ewing.
 Tremain specialized in criminal law.
 In 1907, Tremain formed a partnership with Rollin A. Turner.

 Judicial service and later life

 In 1934, Tremain was elected to the Indiana Supreme Court to succeed Justice David Myers.

-In 1937, Tremain was involved the controversial case of Joel Baker and Peter Cancilla, who were arrested and charged with assault and battery with the intent to kill after they attacked Wayne Coy, the State Welfare Director, at the Indiana Statehouse.
+In 1937, Tremain was involved in the controversial case of Joel Baker and Peter Cancilla, who were arrested and charged with assault and battery with the intent to kill after they attacked Wayne Coy, the State Welfare Director, at the Indiana Statehouse.
 Criminal Court Judge Frank P. Baker was controversially selected to handle the ensuing trial—Joel Baker was an associate of Judge Baker's and had worked with him in the courtroom as an investigator, so many feared Judge Baker would be unable to handle the case without bias.
 Judge Baker refused to arraign Joel Baker and Cancilla, causing Justice Tremain to issue a writ of prohibition, ordering Judge Baker to take no further action in the Baker-Cancilla case, fearing that the defendants might be able to take advantage of a legal loophole to claim double jeopardy.

 Tremain wrote the court's opinion in the 1940 case, Sanders v.
 State, involving the conviction of a man under Indiana's sodomy law despite the limitation on character witnesses at the man's trial.
-Tremain worte in his opinion, "[The sodomy law] gives no other definition of the crime, obviously out of regard to the better sentiments of decent humanity, and to leave the record undefiled by details.
+Tremain wrote in his opinion, "[The sodomy law] gives no other definition of the crime, obviously out of regard to the better sentiments of decent humanity, and to leave the record undefiled by details.
 The court has read the evidence in the record, and for the same reasons which influenced the framers of the statute, refuses to defile the reports by a recital of the sordid, immoral, depraved, and detestable statements therein contained."

 Tremain left the court in 1940, succeeded by Justice Frank Richman.
 After leaving the court, Tremain resumed his private practice of law in Greensburg.
 Tremain was a member of the Indiana State Bar Association, serving on the organization's Board of Managers.
 He was also a member of the American Bar Association.